 Electronically-filed documents may contain bookmarks to locations within the same document.
-Hyperlinks to other documents or external sites are not permitted due to the risk of broken links and the possibility of introducing a virus or malicious code from another website.
+Hyperlinks to other documents or external sites are not permitted, unless otherwise directed by the court, due to the risk of broken links and the possibility of introducing a virus or malicious code from another website.